Skip to Main Content

 • Gold – refers to articles in fully accessible open access journals

 • Hybrid – some times called Paid Open Access, refers to subscription journals with open access to individual articles usually when a fee is paid to the publisher or journal by the author, the author's organization, or the research funder.
 Some of the fees are quite expensive, up to $5000.
 Some universities or libraries have a pool of funding available for hybrid journal publications or sometimes funding is written into grant applications for open access in hybrid journals, though these are not common instances.
-Some examples of hybrid open access are: iOpenAccess by Taylor Francis, Online Open by Wiley, or Sage Open by Sage.
-For a full list visit Publishers with Paid Options for Open Access from SHERPA/RoMEO.
+Examples of hybrid open access are: Online Open by Wiley or Sage Open by Sage.

 Though green open access generally refers to the post-print of an article, there are three basic version types that can be self archived in repositories: